 Using AR to showcase your products offers many benefits: first, it provides an exciting shopping experience for your customers.
 Especially now that it’s not as widespread yet, implementing it in your webshop can be a competitive advantage that sets your business apart from competitors and helps increase your online sales.

 Aside from this, allowing your customers to inspect your products through AR also reduces the risk of returns due to e.g., differences in expectations that may come from seeing just static images, or incompatible fits such as with furniture or home decor items.

 (One good example of this is IKEA’s mobile app, which has a feature that lets customers virtually place furniture in their homes using AR.)

-How to use AR in your e-commerce site
+How to use AR in your ecommerce site

 First, you’ll need to create 3D models of your products.
 There are several ways to do this — you can use a photogrammetry software or 3D scanner to generate a model from a real-world object, replicate it using 3D modelling programs, or hire a designer to create them for you.

-You can then ask your developer to add a feature on your site that will allow customers to interact with the 3d models of your products, like this virtual glasses try-on we implemented for one of our customers.
+You can then ask your developer to add a feature on your site that will allow customers to interact with the 3d models of your products, like this virtual glasses try-on we implemented for one of our clients.